picturae/API/doc/OpenSKOS-API.md

 * limit=`nr of concepts to return`
 * offset=`offset of last seen concept` (NOTE: starts at 0)

+Return codes

+  - 200 Concept Scheme found and data returned
+  - 400 Attempted to filter on un-usable predicate
+  - 400 Unusable limit or level parameters
+  - 400 Attempted to recall XL labels on a tenant that does not support SkosXL
+  - 404 No resource could be matched
+  - 406 unsupported RDF serialization
+  - 500 Unexpected error

 ## autocomplete

 `.../concepts/autocomplete?<selection params>&<projection params>&<filter params>`

+NOTE: For performance reasons: concepts are searched first in Solr; once matches are found, further filtering is applied via Jena records.

 `<selection params>`
 * text=`substring to match case insensitively`